 Ross Greenwood: How about that, 31 years ago in the FA Cup against Everton and scoring a goal, paved your own way to the UK.
 There’s the real introduction, Craig Johnson.

-Craig: [laughs] Thank you, thank you.
+Craig Johnson: [laughs] Thank you, thank you.
 You’re giving me goosebumps there.

 Ross Greenwood: Yes, it’s fantastic–

-Craig: It’s been a long time ago and a long way away and it seems like a lifetime away, and to have Liverpool in Sydney because it’s a first, I’ve never been to Sydney before.
+Craig Johnson: It’s been a long time ago and a long way away and it seems like a lifetime away, and to have Liverpool in Sydney because it’s a first, I’ve never been to Sydney before.
 It’s big. [laughs]

 Ross Greenwood: It is big.
 The fact that Liverpool this year celebrates, its 125th anniversary and also, the fact that these legends from Liverpool first team from previous years including Steven Gerrard, Jamie Carragher, Daniel Agger and also, Steve McManaman.
 It’s going to be absolutely fantastic to have them here and have some of the all-time greats on the pitch as well.

-Craig: Well, absolutely.
+Craig Johnson: Well, absolutely.
 They’re playing a bang-on-form team at the moment in Sydney.
 Again, the last game I saw Sydney FC play was against Chelsea about two years ago.
 Chelsea had just won the league, right?
 Then they came over, we thought that they would really really kill Sydney but they didn’t.
 It was a really, really well-contested fight.
 I said earlier today that that performance by Sydney that day was probably the best A-league team performance I’ve ever seen in my life.

 Ross Greenwood: Which shows how much the state of the competition has come along and indeed, a lot of people are arguing now that it’s certainly Australia’s third football card, it never really was that, but just the other thing also is the number of international players that are now being bred out of that A-league competition that do find their way as you, obviously had to suffer to do when you were a kid.
 Many of these young fellas are going at the age of eight and the age of 12 and all that sort of stuff, and try to find their way through clinics and clubs in the in the UK and Europe.

-Craig: Yes, well, there’s a big pot of gold and I don’t mean financially, I mean in terms of doing this for a living.
+Craig Johnson: Yes, well, there’s a big pot of gold and I don’t mean financially, I mean in terms of doing this for a living.
 Way back when I did it, it was unheard of that someone would actually play soccer and get paid for it.
 It was a new concept, and I didn’t even understand it myself.
 You know what?
 You figure out quickly it’s not about the money, it’s about the game, it’s about the love of the game.
 Truly as you know the global game.
 If you’re a young man with a good head and a good pair of feet, you can get a job in Spain, you can get a job in Italy, France, Germany.

-A lot of players now are leaving Europe early retiring and going over to America and getting a game in the MLS there.
+A lot of players now are leaving Europe early retirement and going over to America and getting a game in the MLS there.
 It’s certainly a global game, I think that’s what I like about the situation here, this is a very, very clever and astute football market.
 The Aussies know their soccer inside out.
 Again, there are a lot of Liverpool supporters here and I feel partly responsible.
 The amount of people that come up especially when the clubs in Australia and say, “Hey, I watch Liverpool, I support Liverpool because of you.”
 I thank them as much as they thank me because this club is different to all the rest.

 I’m not just saying that because I played for them.
 I was, funnily enough, I was a Tottenham supporter from Australia, so this club, the story, the connection with the scouts in the city of Liverpool, the triumph, the tragedy.
 The fact, that they’ve had a couple of Australians play for them, that’s why they’ve been back.
 This is the fourth time in four years.
 They’ve never been before 2013.
 This’s their fourth time in four years.
 One of the reasons is, when they come here they know how much this audience appreciates them being here.
 It’s a good story.